Kyleswillard/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   A: The core features of node are pretty simple.
+It allows you to use JavaScript in a server environment either for front end development, or as a web server.
+It also allows for file creation.
 1. Understand and explain the use of Middleware.
+   A: Middleware is a function, or set of function that runs in a chain between different server actions.
 1. The basic principles of the REST architectural style.
+   A: REST(ful) style is server-client, stateless, cache, layered, code on demand.
 1. Understand and explain the use of Express Routers.
+   A: Routers allow you to assign a "URL" to a specific action, or set of actions by the server by providing the correct input.
 1. Describe tooling used to manually test the correctness of an API.
+   A: Manually testing APIs is the use of a Browser, Postman/Insomnia.
+You input the correct info and incorrect info to do so.